 Why do oversharers like Prince Harry insist on telling us everything?

-In his inescapable memoir ‘Spare’, Prince Harry tells us absolutely everything – from the time he got his todger frozen to the time he killed 25 people.
+In his inescapable memoir ‘Spare’, Prince Harry tells us absolutely everything – from the time he got his todger frozen to his kill count in Afghanistan.
 Ben Bryant speaks to experts about why some people can’t help but overshare

 My foreskin is too tight,” a friend once shared to the group in the pub.
 “And every time I try to have sex it’s just extremely awkward.”